khaled-hossain-appnap/Clean-Code/Chapter2-Meaningful-Names/chapter2.md

 }
 ```

-- <b> Avoid Mental Mapping </b> <br>
+## Avoid Mental Mapping

 if you can reliably remember that r is the lower-cased version of the url with the host and scheme removed, then you must clearly be very smart.

-- <b> Class Names </b> <br>
+## Class Names

 classes and objects should have noun or noun phrase names like

 ```
 Customer, WikiPage, Account, AddressParser